Application of one-step method to parameter estimation in ODE models: Real data examples

-Our interest in this example first went in the following direction: we used the realistic estimated parameter values from the literature, generated an artificial set of data from \eqref{gas} and checked how well the ACCEL estimator performs in this case.
+Our interest in this example first went in the following direction: we used the realistic estimated parameter values from the literature, generated an artificial set of data from \eqref{gas} and checked how well the one-step estimator performs in this case.
 We also present the estimation results using the nonlinear least squares estimator.
-Accordingly, we took the parameter estimates $\theta_1=0.4577\times 10^{-5}$ and $\theta_2=0.2797\times 10^{-3}$ from \cite{bellman1967quasilinearization} together with the initial condition $\xi=x(0)=0$, thus $\eta_0=(\xi,\theta_1,\theta_2)^T$.
-Then we generated observations uniformly over $t_j\in\{0(2)40\},\ (n=21)$, according to \eqref{obs}, where the i.i.d.\ measurement errors $\epsilon_{j}$ were generated from the normal distribution $N(0,\sigma^2)$ with mean zero and variance $\sigma^2=0.25.$ The solution to \eqref{gas} with these parameter values is plotted in Figure \ref{fig:nitro} with a solid line, while the observations are indicated by pluses.
+Accordingly, we took the parameter estimates $\theta_1=0.4577\times 10^{-5}$ and $\theta_2=0.2797\times 10^{-3}$ from \cite{bellman1967quasilinearization} together with the initial condition $\xi=x(0)=0$, thus $\eta_0=(\xi,\theta_1,\theta_2)^{tr}$.
+Then we generated observations uniformly over $t_j\in\{0(2)40\},\ (n=21)$, according to \eqref{obs}, where the i.i.d.\ measurement errors $\epsilon_{j}$ were generated from the normal distribution $N(0,\sigma^2)$ with mean zero and variance $\sigma^2=0.25.$

 This setup was chosen to mimic the real data scenario related to this model, as described later on.
 The fact that $\theta_1$ and $\theta_2$ are small numbers, combined with the fact that their magnitudes are rather different, renders their estimation a difficult task, cf.\ p.\ 1303 in \cite{esposito2000global}.
-In Table~\ref{tab:nitro} we see the empirical average of point estimates and the empirical coverage of interval estimates based on Monte Carlo study consisting of $500$ runs.
+In Table \ref{tab:nitro} we see the empirical average of point estimates and the empirical coverage of interval estimates based on Monte Carlo study consisting of $500$ runs.
 The point estimates are given by \eqref{opt_par}, while the interval estimates are defined in \eqref{ci}.

 We note that when estimating $\theta=(\theta_1,\theta_2),$ unlike \cite{bellman1967quasilinearization}, \cite{van1975nonlinear}, \cite{tjoa1991simultaneous} and \cite{varah1982spline}, we did not assume that the initial condition $x(0)=0$ was known, but estimated it as well.
-Notice also that our method exploits linearity in the parameters and therefore it is not required to provide it with an initial guess in the parameter space (in \cite{bellman1967quasilinearization} and other related papers the initial guesses $\theta_1=10^{-6}$ and $\theta_2=10^{-4}$ were used).
-We see that even with a small sample as $21$ observations, the point and interval estimates are satisfying, and again, we do not observe a substantial difference between the ACCEL and NLS methods.
+Notice also that our method exploits linearity in the parameters and therefore it is not required to supply an initial guess in the parameter space (in \cite{bellman1967quasilinearization} and other related papers the initial guesses $\theta_1=10^{-6}$ and $\theta_2=10^{-4}$ were used).
+We see that even with a small sample as $21$ observations, the point and interval estimates are satisfying, and again, we do not observe a substantial difference between the one-step and NLS methods.